jessicabrock/biobreak/README.md

 # Bio Break

 This is a student project I made while attending Hackbright Academy in San Francisco.
+Web app to find public bathrooms: gender neutral, disability accessible and child changing table.

+## Tech Stack
+1. Python 2.7/Flask
+1. Postgresql database
+1. APIs: Google Maps/Places and Reddit OAuth2

-## Want to use this project?
+### Want to use this project?

-### Basics
+#### Basics

 1. Fork/Clone
 1. Activate a virtualenv or use Amazon's Cloud 9